 The Excise Duty on cars in Singapore is 20% of OMV.
 Once the Excise Duty of 20% is added to the OMV, a further 7% GST will be taxed on both the amount for the OMV and Excise Duty.

 So, a Mercedes E200 that has an OMV of $68,723 will incur an excise duty of $13,745 (20% of $68,723) and a GST of $5,773 (7% of $68,723 + $13,745).

 # 4 Certificate Of Entitlement (COE)

-The COE is “market-driven” certificate that allows a car to be driven on Singapore road for 10 years.
-COE prices can increase steeply during period of high car demand, which in turn cause prices of cars to increase.
+The COE is a “market-driven” certificate that allows a car to be driven on Singapore road for 10 years.
+COE prices can increase steeply during a period of high car demand, which in turn causes prices of cars to increase.